 Maria Rosenthal is leading a junior research group at the Bernhard Nocht Institute for Tropical Medicine in Hamburg, Germany, where her team uses structural biology, virology, biochemistry and molecular biology techniques to understand the genome replication and trancription of bunyaviruses, an important group of emerging RNA viruses.
 After studying human biology in Marburg with a focus on infection biology she obtained her PhD in virology and biochemistry from the University of Bremen.
 She solved several structures of bunyavirus polymerase protein domains by X-ray crystallography substantially contributing to the understanding of bunyavirus cap-snatching mechanism.
 In highly collaborative projects her group currently also applies cryo-EM single particle analysis in order to solve structures of full-length bunyavirus polymerase proteins.
 Additionally they use biochemical assays to investigate the different functions of bunyavirus polymerase.
 A profound structural and functional understanding of viral genome replication and transcription should ultimately lead to the identification of suitable targets for potentially broad-spectrum antivirals against the diverse group of bunyaviruses.

-Janssen’s efforts in the development of a COVID-19 vaccine
+Janssen’s effort in the development of an Ad26 based COVID-19 vaccine

 Hanneke Schuitemaker, PhD, is the Head of Viral Vaccine Discovery and Translational Medicine and Disease Area Stronghold Leader for Viral Vaccines at Janssen Vaccines & Prevention B.V.
 She has been in these roles since 2010 and oversees Janssen’s viral vaccine programs including investigational vaccine candidates for HIV, respiratory syncytial virus (RSV), Ebola, Zika, SARS-CoV-2 and HPV.
 In addition, she is a Professor of Virology at the Amsterdam University Medical Center.Hanneke Schuitemaker is a medical biologist by training, received her PhD in Medicine in 1992 at the University of Amsterdam and worked for more than 20 years on HIV-1 pathogenesis, first at Sanquin (1989-2007), the blood supply foundation in the Netherlands, where she was the Chair of the department of Clinical Viro-Immunology (1998-2007), and then at the Amsterdam University Medical Center (2008-2010), where she was the Chair of the Department of Experimental Immunology and a member of the Research Council.
 From mid-2003 to mid-2004, she worked as a visiting scientist at The Scripps Research Institute in La Jolla, California.
 She successfully trained more than 30 PhD students and co-authored more than 300 peer-reviewed scientific articles.